mstksg/inCode/copy/entries/the-baby-paradox.md

 impossible to create any `BabyAxioms` without `me` and `baby` being the same type.

-Remember that we made this parametric over `loves`: it means that for _any_ binary relationship `Loves x y`, _if_ that relationship follows these axioms, it _must_ be true that `me` is `baby`.
-No matter what that relationship actually _is_, concretely.

-The actual structure of the proof went like this:
+The actual structure of the proof goes like this:

 1. First, we instantiated `everybodyLovesBaby` with `x ~ baby`, to get `loves baby baby`.